PhD Student in Robotics

 Biography

 Matthias Hirschmanner is a Ph.D. student at the Vision for Robotics group at the Automation and Control Institute (ACIN) at TU Wien in Vienna, Austria.
 He holds a diploma (M.Sc.) in electrical engineering with a specialisation in energy engineering and automation technology from TU Wien.
-He is currently part of the project InDex - Robot In-hand Dexterous manipulation by extracting data from human manipulation of objects to improve robotic autonomy and dexterity.
+He is currently part of the project Caring Robots // Robotic Care which aims to support care workers and care recipients with robotic technologies developed through participatory design.

 Interests